PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 Checkboxes are displayed in a specific shop context and in a group context <br/>
 They are not displayed in all shops context <br/>
+They are displayed before each fields / toggles / parameters unless if an exception is defined in the specs of the page<br/>
 When checkboxes are not selected, the fields or toggles are disabled.

 Checkboxes allow: